Have questions about GO? Find answers to some of our most commonly asked questions.

 Are animals allowed on trains and buses?

 Leashed dogs are allowed on trains and buses during certain times.
 Service animals are welcome on board with their owners all day, every day, and must wear a vest and have identification from an accredited training organization.
 All other pets must be in a carrier at all times while on board.
-You can find more information about travelling with animals here.
+You can find more information about travelling with leashed dogs here.

 Can I bring luggage on a train or bus?